 CDEC is appointed by, and reports to, CADTH's President and CEO.
 Members must abide by the Conflict of Interest Guidelines for CADTH Expert Committee and Panel Members and the CADTH Code of Conduct.
 An honorarium is paid to CDEC members for their preparation and meeting time.

-Dr. Silvius is an Associate Professor in the Cumming School of Medicine, Division of Geriatric Medicine, at the University of Calgary.
-At Alberta Health Services (AHS), he is the Provincial Medical Director of Seniors Health and the Senior Medical Director, Seniors Health Strategic Clinical Network.
-He was the previous Medical Director of AHS Pharmacy Services, a member of the Alberta Health and Wellness Expert Committee on Drug Evaluation and Therapeutics between 1999 and 2003, and chair of that committee from 2004 to 2015.
-He is also a former member of CADTH’s Canadian Optimal Medication Prescribing and Utilization Service (COMPUS) Expert Review Committee.
+Dr. Jim Silvius is a Clinical Professor in the Cumming School of Medicine, Division of Geriatric Medicine, at the University of Calgary.
+At Alberta Health Services (AHS), he is the Senior Medical Director of Provincial Seniors Health and Continuing Care.
+He was the previous Provincial Medical Director of Pharmacy Services for AHS, a member of the Alberta Health and Wellness Expert Committee on Drug Evaluation and Therapeutics between 1999 and 2003, and Chair of that committee from 2004 to 2015.
+Jim is also a former member of CADTH’s Canadian Optimal Medication Prescribing and Utilization Service (COMPUS) Expert Review Committee.
 Dr. Silvius maintains a clinical practice in geriatrics at Rockyview General Hospital.
-His other interests include dementia care, care delivery, and deprescribing at the Canadian Deprescribing Network (CaDeN) where he is a Co-Director.
+His other interests include dementia care, care delivery, and deprescribing at the Canadian Deprescribing Network (or CaDeN), where he is a Co-Director.

 Alun Edwards is Professor of Medicine at the Cumming School of Medicine, University of Calgary, and a clinical endocrinologist.
 He has a longstanding interest in the pragmatic translation of evidence into practice, and in considering resource distribution in health system development and outcomes measurement.